Chart Color Schemes

 South Tamworth is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, South Tamworth's population is estimated at around 7,382 as of Feb 2026.
-This reflects an increase of 761 people (11.5%) since the 2021 Census, which reported a population of 6,621 people.
-The change is inferred from the resident population of 6,986, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,947 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-South Tamworth's 11.5% growth since the 2021 census exceeded the SA4 region (4.9%), along with the Rest of NSW, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by natural growth that contributed approximately 44.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Based on ABS population updates and AreaSearch's analysis for the broader area, as of Feb 2026, South Tamworth's estimated population is around 7,382.
+This reflects an increase of 761 people (11.5%) since the 2021 Census, which reported a population of 6,621.
+The change was inferred from AreaSearch's estimate of resident population at 6,986 in Jun 2024, based on ERP data release by ABS, and additional validated new addresses since the Census date.
+This results in a density ratio of 1,947 persons per square kilometer, above national averages assessed by AreaSearch.
+South Tamworth's growth exceeded SA4 region (4.9%) and Rest of NSW, marking it as a regional growth leader.
+Natural growth contributed approximately 44.0% to overall population gains recently, with all migration drivers positive factors.

 Frequently Asked Questions - Population